alfredodiaz53/big-bang/docs/developer/dev-oci-workflow.md

 The preferred option for OCI storage is in your own personal registry.
 When using k3d this is easy for us to handle.

 1. Create a registry using k3d commands.
 You will want to create this on the same host as your k3d cluster (i.e. your ec2 instance if using a dev ec2 instance).
-Give it a memorable name (`oci.localhost`) and standard port mapping.
+Give it a memorable name (`oci`) and standard port mapping.
 (TODO: Have this created as part of the dev script, either automatically or with a flag)

     ```console
-    k3d registry create oci.localhost --port 5000
+    k3d registry create oci --port 5000
     ```

-1. Create your k3d cluster, using the `--registry-use` option to reference your registry.
+2. Create your k3d cluster, using the `--registry-use` option to reference your registry.
 Note that k3d adds the `k3d-` prefix to the registry.
 An example command is below, following the naming and port mapping from this example.
 (TODO: Have this added as part of the dev script, either automatically or with a flag)

     ```console
-    k3d cluster create --registry-use k3d-oci.localhost:5000
+    k3d cluster create --registry-use k3d-oci:5000
     ```

-1. If running the cluster on your localhost (dev machine = cluster machine), skip this step.
+3. If running the cluster on your localhost (dev machine = cluster machine), skip this step.
 If your cluster is running on an ec2 instance or other remote machine, you will want to add the hostname to your `/etc/hosts` file so that your machine can resolve it properly.
 See the below example where the remote instance IP is 1.2.3.4:

     ```console
     # Add this line to /etc/hosts
-    1.2.3.4 k3d-oci.localhost
+    1.2.3.4 k3d-oci
     ```

     To validate this is setup correctly, curl the registry catalog:

     ```console
-    ❯ curl k3d-oci.localhost:5000/v2/_catalog
+    ❯ curl k3d-oci:5000/v2/_catalog
     {"repositories":[]}
     ```

-1. If running the cluster on your localhost (dev machine = cluster machine), skip this step.
-WIP: Helm does not support HTTP registries unless pushing to localhost.
-As a workaround we can route localhost to our remote instance with something like `socat`.
-An example `socat` command is included below, leave this running while pushing to the registry.

-    ```console
-    socat TCP-LISTEN:5000,reuseaddr,fork TCP:k3d-oci.localhost:5000
-    ```

-1. Push OCI artifact to this registry with `helm push <artifact name> oci://localhost:5000`.
+4. Push OCI artifact to this registry with `helm push <artifact name> oci://k3d-oci:5000`.
 Following this example that would look like this:

     ```console
-    ❯ helm push anchore-1.19.7-bb.4.tgz oci://localhost:5000
+    ❯ helm push anchore-1.19.7-bb.4.tgz oci://k3d-oci:5000
     Pushed: localhost:38367/anchore:1.19.7-bb.4
     Digest: sha256:3cb826ee59fab459aa3cd723ded448fc6d7ef2d025b55142b826b33c480f0a4c
     ```

-1. Configure your Big Bang values to setup an additional `HelmRepository` and point the package to that repository.
+5. Configure your Big Bang values to setup an additional `HelmRepository` and point the package to that repository.
 See example below:

     ```yaml
     ociRepositories: